robertesler/cordova-pd/README.md

 cordova plugin add https://github.com/robertesler/cordova-pd.git
 ```
 ## Instructions for iOS
+Right now you can only use the library on an iOS device.
+The iOS simulator seems to have changed how it handles static libraries.
+I'm looking into it, but will not get to it anytime soon.
+I've left the old static lib (libpd-ios-simulator.a) in the distribution in case it is useful.

 1) Check the config.xml to make sure org.urbanstew.cordova.pd has been added for example (cordova should do this automatically:
 ```
 <plugin name="org.urbanstew.cordova.pd" spec="0.0.8" />